● Orders Over $35 ● FREE SHIPPING within the Contiguous US ●

-We were trying to return to the good old U.S. of A. following a trade show and found ourselves stranded by a snowstorm in Jolly Olde England.
-For the Brits this means an inch and a half.
+We were trying to return to the good old U.S. of A. following a trade show and found ourselves stranded in Jolly Olde England by a snowstorm - which, for the Brits, means an inch and a half.
 Everything was at a full stop.
-It generally doesn’t snow very much in England, so unlike Vermont, where we come from, there is a shortage of shovels, plows, and “gritters” (that’s what they call the sand trucks…because they spray grit on the road.
+It generally doesn’t snow very much in England, so unlike in Vermont, where we come from, there is a shortage of shovels, plows, and “gritters” (that’s what they call the sand trucks… because they spray grit on the road.
 No crap.).
 So there we were, stranded in an airport with 100,000 cranky travelers.
 We decided to “go native” and did what any self-respecting Brit would do: We headed for a pub.

-The place was pretty packed, pretty raucous, and we found ourselves approached by a nattily dressed elderly gentleman.
+The place was pretty packed and pretty raucous, and we found ourselves approached by a nattily dressed elderly gentleman.
 As seating was at a premium, he asked if he could join us.
 Not wanting to re-fight the revolution in a beer-soaked pub of hooligans, we invited him into our circle.
-More frothy pints were ordered, small talk exchanged, we joined him in cheering on the Birmingham Blues, and he managed to mumble something patronizing about American Football.
-As we watched the paralyzing snow flurries continue outside the window he raised a pint, and wiping the foam from his lip said, “Don’t you just hate it when things like this happen?
+More frothy pints were ordered, small talk was exchanged, we joined him in cheering on the Birmingham Blues, and he managed to mumble something patronizing about American Football.
+As we watched the paralyzing snow flurries continue outside the window, he raised a pint, and, wiping the foam from his lip, said, “Don’t you just hate it when things like this happen?
 Sometimes life is crap, eh mates?”
 Glug, glug.

 We clinked our mugs and slurred, “Hear!
 Hear!
 Life is Crap!
 God Save the Queen!
 Drink, Drink, Drink!”